Writing Oxford street might be a bit of a clickbait if you were looking for photos in London. But this is about street photography in Oxford, so…

-Most of them (us) are mainly landscape photographers and I found inspiring that all decided to challenge themselves in doing a bit of street for a day.
+Most of them (us) are mainly landscape photographers, and I found it inspiring that all decided to challenge themselves by doing a bit of Street for a day.
 As I wrote in a previous post, it’s a great exercise to leave your comfort zone and try something different.

 Even if you’re on your own, a way to boost your creativity is to set challenges for yourself.
-Perhaps try a new technique, constrain yourself into using only one specific less-used lens, etc. Particularly if you live in a place that is less eventful than London, or if you don’t travel too often, this may help you keep your creative spark alive.
+Perhaps try a new technique, constrain yourself into using only one specific less-used lens, etc. Particularly if you live in a less eventful place than London or if you don’t travel too often, this may help you keep your creative spark alive.

 My own challenges

-Then I set some constrains with the gear.
+Then I decided to set some constraints with the gear.
 Therefore I only had 1 camera body and 2 lenses with me.

 And lastly, I tried some new techniques as well.
 I set my camera screen to black and white (Acros Red film simulation) to focus more on shapes and contrast.
 Tried some panning.
 And even found myself in a situation where I shot a street portrait, Bruce Gilden style!

-Both lenses actually served as icebreakers in the conversation as well, because everybody is always amazed by their size.
+Both lenses actually served as icebreakers in the conversation as well because everybody was amazed by their small size.
 It’s one reason why they are my favourites.
-And these lenses are also weather-sealed, which is a much needed feature with the British weather.
+And these lenses are also weather-sealed.
+A much-needed feature with the British weather.

-I’m planning to buy the 50mm f/2 as well (and I have the absolute gorgeous 90mm f/2 already), but that’s for another story.
+I’m also planning to buy the 50mm f/2 (and I have the absolutely gorgeous, bigger, 90mm f/2 already), but that’s for another story.